Clustering Three-Way Data with Outliers: Methodology

 \subsection{Distribution of Subset Log-Likelihoods}

-Next, we extend the OCLUST algorithm to the matrix-variate normal domain.
 As in the multivariate case, consider a subset log-likelihood in the matrix-variate case to be the log-likelihood of a model fitted with $n-1$ of the observation matrices.
 Formally, if we denote our complete dataset as $\mathcal{X}=\{\bmX_1,\dots,\bmX_n\}$, then the $j${th} subset is defined as the complete dataset with the $j$th observation removed, i.e., $\mathcal{X}\setminus \bmX_j=\{\bmX,\dots,\bmX_{j-1},\bmX_{j+1},\dots, \bmX_n\}$.
-Analogous to the multivariate case, treat point $\bmX_m$, whose absence produced the largest subset log-likelihood, as our candidate outlier, ie. \begin{definition}[Candidate Outlier] We define our candidate outlier as $\bmX_m$, where
+Analogous to the multivariate case, treat matrix $\bmX_{o}$, whose absence produced the largest subset log-likelihood, as our candidate outlier, ie. \begin{definition}[Candidate Outlier] We define our candidate outlier as $\bmX_{o}$, where